-AUGUSTA, Maine (NEWS CENTER) -- On a largely party-line vote, the Maine House ...
+PORTLAND, Maine (NEWS CENTER) -- On Thursday afternoon, the Canadian National ...

 6 Who Care is a program that seeks to find and honor individuals who demonstrate exceptional service to their community.